Emma Hogan Benser

 prof_pic.jpg

-As a member of the Computing Education lab, I have worked on other innovations in computing education such as Live Coding, understanding the experiences of non-majors, and incorporating culturally relevant techniques in CS.
+As a member of the Computing Education lab at UC San Diego, I worked on other innovations in computing education such as Live Coding, understanding the experiences of non-majors, and incorporating culturally relevant techniques in CS.
 In the future, I plan to continue teaching and researching computer science education in prisons at the college-level.

 news